-Reno Bryce is quite swift, while not super speed, he moves and travels very quickly and very fluently.
+Reno Bryce is quite swift, while not hyper-sonic, his speed and reflexes are several times that of an average human.
+Bryce moves and travels very quickly and very fluidly.
 He has consistently speed-blitzed his enemies, often striking before his opponents have the time to react.
 He has displayed fantastic offensive reflexes, consistently dodging crowds of enemy attacks while simultaneously pressing an attack of his own.
-Warblade has also been shown to lunge several feet without aid of any kind.
+Warblade has also been shown to make high-speed dashes/leaps of several yards with ease..

-Warblade has commonly displayed enhanced strength, effortlessly whisking away full grown bodies single handedly, or shattering rock with enough force to explode like directed shrapnel.
+Warblade has commonly displayed super-human strength, effortlessly hurling full-sized human forms using one arm, or shattering rock with his limbs, generating enough force to have them explode like directed shrapnel.

 Warblade is well known for his inability to ever give up.
 He takes super powered beatings, energy assaults, impalings, he just keeps going.
 Warblade has established himself as an individual that if you want stopped, nothing short of death will stop him.
 Even that is questionable, as he's willed himself back to life on several occasions.